 Pop Art was a visual art movement that emerged during the mid 1950s.
 A sign of the times, the style focused on mass production, celebrity and the expanding industries of advertising, TV, radio and print media – shaping a new cultural identity in the field of art and design.

-Characterised by brash, bold, colourful and humorous artwork, Pop Art incorporated many design elements, including different styles of painting, sculpture, collage and street art.
-Here, we celebrate five of the leading artists of that era...
+Characterised by brash, bold, colourful and humorous artwork, Pop Art incorporated many design elements, including different styles of painting, sculpture, collage and street art (opens in new tab).
+Here, we celebrate eight of the leading artists of that era...

 01. Keith Haring

 Born and raised in Pennsylvania, Keith Harring began creating pop art after leaving college in 1978.
 Between 1980 and 1989, Harring reached international recognition through independent and collaborative exhibitions.
 Sadly passing away in February of 1990, Harring's works are still considered some of the most influential in the pop art world.

 02. Claes Oldenburg & Coosje van Bruggen

 Claes Oldenburg & Coosje van Bruggenare well known for bringing pop art to the masses, by enlarging every day objects and placing them on top of buildings and in the middle of parks, the team "We want to communicate with the public but on our own terms, even if the images are stereotypical," Oldenburg explains.

 "Our dialogue, which leads to the definition of a project, may take place anywhere, but we usually make decisions in our studio where we are surrounded by objects, models, notes, and drawings from the recent past and present, stimulated, whenever possible, by recollected observations of a site."

 Robert Rauschenberg is well-known for his 'Combines' collages of the 1950s, in which non-traditional materials and objects were employed in innovative combinations.
 Rauschenberg was both a painter and a sculptor and the Combines are often a combination of both.